To view "In

 Onwards with my tale of discovery and learning.
 An early lesson given at Saint

-a Jerusalem merchant.
-All the novices are instructed to never pay the asking price
+with a Jerusalem merchant.
+All the novices are instructed to never pay the

-but to practice the fine art of bargaining with the best bazaar manner.
-Unlike
+asking price but to practice the fine art of bargaining with the best bazaar manner.

 expected by most holy city vendors, but to beware of a vendor taking offense after